 Where Can I Find Someone’s Criminal Records in Oregon?

-Though public access to criminal records is limited, the Oregon State Police, Criminal Justice Information Services (CJIS) provides an Open Record access criminal history search portal.
+Though public access to criminal records is limited, the Oregon State Police, Criminal Justice Information Services (CJIS) provides an Open Data Portal.
 Searches are limited to in-state arrests less than a year old.
 The only older arrests that show up are ones where the subject was found guilty.
 Each search costs $33.00.

 Oregon State Police Salem HQ